Even think about how often you use gestures when you speak?

 In the U.S., there are many gestures that are considered rude.
 Things like sticking your middle finger up at someone can cause serious offense, for example.
 But did you realize that some of the body language you utilize without thinking can be seriously offensive to others from another country?

 For instance, if you stand with your hands in your pockets in the U.S., you’ll probably just come across as very relaxed with the situation.
 However, this isn’t the case in German-speaking countries.
 In fact, speaking to someone with your hands in your pockets over there can be seen as very rude and disrespectful to the speaker.

 So while you’re practicing those speaking skills in Germany, be sure to have your hands out of your pockets—or the person you’re talking to might get the completely wrong impression!

-Again, this is another gesture that isn’t used in the States.
-In fact, I don’t think we have an equivalent!
+Again, this is another German gesture that doesn’t have an equivalent in the States.
 When we’re being sarcastic in English, it’s quite easy to get that from the tone of our voice.
 However, that isn’t so simple in German and, sometimes, sarcasm can be lost in the language.

 That’s why Germans use a gesture to emphasize their sarcasm—they just pull down one of their lower eyelids using their finger.
 You can see an example of this being done right here.